relevant-ai/RelevantCardsDocumentation/README.md

 # Relevant Cards Documentation

-## Intro and First Sample

 This document explains how to create cards for the [Relevant iOS app](http://relevant.ai).

-A card is just a JSON file hosted somewhere on the web.
+A *card* is just a JSON file hosted somewhere on the web.
 This JSON file directs the Relevant servers on how to gather the data and display it using templates such as banner images, footers, etc.

+## Intro and Hello World

-Here is a sample "Hello World" card:
+Here is a sample *"Hello World"* card:

 ```json
 {